harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/service-overrides.md

 Config files and variables are completely overridden.

-Config files are a black box that can contain multiple formats and content, such as YAML, JSON, plain text, etc. Consequently, they cannot be overridden like Values YAML files.
+Config files are a black box that can contain multiple formats and content, such as YAML, JSON, plain text, etc. Consequently, they cannot be overridden like values YAML files.

 Variables cannot be partially overridden either.
 They are completely replaced.